-- Vaccination: Flu vaccine is usually available for a fee in the Health Center during the month of October.
+- Vaccination: Flu vaccine is usually available at no cost in the Health Center during the month of October.

 - Symptoms: Abrupt onset of fever, chills, headache, sore muscles.
 Runny nose, sore throat, and cough are also common.
 Incubation period is one to three days.

 - Method of Transmission: Direct contact with infected person, indirect contact with items freshly soiled with nose and throat discharge of infected person.
 Airborne in crowded areas.

 - Communicable Period: 24 hours prior to onset of symptoms through three days after onset, can be longer in younger children.

 - Menactra Vaccine – the first conjugate quadrivalent meningococcal vaccine.